LunarEclipse363/modern-cv/lib.typ

 /// Right section for the justified headers
 /// - body (content): The body of the right header
 #let secondary-right-header(body) = {
-  set text(size: 11pt, weight: "medium")
+  set text(size: 11pt, weight: "semibold")
   body
 }

 /// Right section of a tertiaty headers.
 /// - body (content): The body of the right header
 #let tertiary-right-header(body) = {
-  set text(weight: "light", size: 9pt)
+  set text(weight: "medium", size: 9pt)
   body
 }